 These fees apply to ceremonies up to, and including, 4.30pm.
 If you wish to hold your ceremony at a later time please contact the Register Office on 0151 934 2012 or 0151 934 3045.
 Please note that the above fees are separate from any other fees charged by the venue.

-We will be able to make a provisional booking for an Approved Venue or the Town Halls for ceremonies which will take place up to 30th September 2020.
-You will need to pay non-refundable reservation booking fee of £45 at the time of booking to secure the booking.
+We will be able to make a provisional booking for an Approved Venue or the Town Halls for ceremonies which will take place up to 31st March 2021.
+You will need to pay a non-refundable reservation booking fee of £45 at the time of booking to secure the booking.